clopez8396/Analytics_Portfolio/README.md

 * Charts and Visualizations: The dashboards include various types of charts, such as KPIs, bar charts, line charts, tables, and heatmaps, to present data effectively.

+* Pivot Tables - Along with manually created tables, this projects also shows a pivot table version of the tables used to create the visualization on the dashboards.